polkadot-developers/substrate-developer-hub.github.io/docs/index.md

 ### Examples

 - Follow our [tutorials](../../tutorials) to learn about building and running blockchains with Substrate and FRAME.
-- Refer to the [Substrate Recipes](https://substrate.dev/recipes/) to find complete working examples that demonstrate solutions to common problems.
+- Refer to [Substrate Recipes](https://substrate.dev/recipes/) to find complete working examples that demonstrate solutions to common problems.

 ### References